Colours from Country

 #6b7d5a

 River blue.
 The deep slate-indigo of still water on the Cloncurry River, in the same north-west Queensland country.
-Not the bright blue of sky, but the darker blue water becomes when it is held by riverbed and bank — carrying the green of trees and the pale of cloud within it.
+The darker blue water becomes when riverbed and bank hold it, taking the green of trees and the pale of cloud into itself.

 #4D6290

 Yellow ochre.
-The colour of inland sun late in the day, of dry grass catching light, of ochre as it has been used in this country for tens of thousands of years.
+The colour of inland sun early and late in the day, of dry grass catching light, of ochre as it has been used in this country for tens of thousands of years.
+This hillside stands in the first sun of a winter morning, south-west of Pimurra.
 A warm and softening note onsite.

 #c8881f

 Warm cream.
-The colour of dry summer grass on inland paddock, of paper aged in sunlight.
+The colour of dry summer grass, of paper aged in sunlight.
+Here it is kapok bush flowering among the dry grass at Mount Isa.
 Background chosen so that nothing sits on bare white screen.

 #f4ede2

 Terracotta dust.
-The pale, weathered face of the iron-rich earth — soil and stone refined by sun and wind into a finer, warmer note than fresh earth-red.
+The pale, weathered face of the iron-rich stone: rock refined by sun and wind into a finer, warmer note than fresh earth-red.
+This rise stands near Duchess, in the Selwyn Range country south of Pimurra.
 Used through the site as hairline rules, and as quiet panel.

 #e8c4a8

 Deep ink.
 The dark of Queensland Country at night.
-The dark ink colour of text — chosen over pure black so that words arrive comfortably to the eye.
+Over Mount Isa the mine burns all night, and the sky above it stays this colour.
+The dark ink colour of text, chosen over pure black so that words arrive comfortably to the eye.

 #1a1410

-Other tones used on the site — deeper paper, softer ink — are derivations of these seven.
+Other tones used on the site, deeper paper, softer ink, are derivations of these.
 Each comes from the same place.